 On November 8, 2016, 53% of Arkansas voters approved a medical marijuana initiative.
-Issue 6, the Arkansas Medical Marijuana Amendment of 2016, will allow seriously ill patients to use and safely obtain medical marijuana with their doctors’ approval.
+The Arkansas Medical Marijuana Amendment of 2016 allows seriously ill patients to use and safely obtain medical marijuana with their doctors’ approval.
 The amendment will establish between four and eight cultivation facility licenses and up to 40 dispensaries, all of which will be regulated by the Alcoholic Beverage Control Division.
+It also established the Arkansas Medical Marijuana Commission, which issued five cultivation licenses and 32 dispensaries, though more may be added at a later date.
 Under the law, home cultivation is not permitted.

-Qualifying for the program: In order to register, patients must submit a written certification from an Arkansas-licensed physician certifying that they suffer from an applicable disease to the Department of Health.
-The department will also establish a “reasonable” application fee.
+Qualifying for the program: In order to register, patients must submit a written certification from an Arkansas-licensed physician certifying that they suffer from an applicable disease to the Department of Health, a $50 application fee, and a copy of their state-issued photo ID.
 Designated caregivers can enroll in the program to assist the physically disabled and minors under 18.
+Caregivers also have to undergo a $34 criminal background check.
+Note, due to an amendment to the program by the legislature, members of the Arkansas National Guard and the U.S. military are not permitted to enroll in the program as either patients or caregivers.

 Qualifying conditions: Cancer, glaucoma, HIV/AIDS, hepatitis C, ALS, Tourette’s syndrome, Crohn’s disease, ulcerative colitis, PTSD, severe arthritis, fibromyalgia, Alzheimer’s disease, or the treatment of any of these conditions qualify.
 In addition, patients with doctors’ certifications qualify if they have a chronic or debilitating medical condition (or its treatment) that produces cachexia or wasting syndrome, peripheral neuropathy, intractable pain that has not responded to other treatment for at least six months, severe nausea, seizures, and severe or persistent muscle spasms.
 The Department of Health has the power to approve new qualifying conditions.